AllegorithmicSAS/sat_batchtools_gpu_free/README.md

 ### sat_docker.sh
-sat_docker.sh is a command line to simplify the use of SAT's batchtools with docker.
+sat_docker is a command line to simplify the use of SAT's batchtools with docker.
 It has few option flags:
 ```buildoutcfg
 -exe [FILE]                   Full path of a batchtool executable, e.g /opt/sat2019.1.2/sbsbaker
 -inputdir [DIR]               Full path of the input directory, e.g /project/meshes/foo